IamJackReed/base/_posts/2020-08-21-product-backlog-management.md

 In the "Scrum from the Trenches" [blog](https://www.scrum.org/resources/blog/scrum-trenches-product-backlog-refinement-scrum-team-responsibility) post series I like to address topics that I encounter in practicing Scrum in the real world, with real Scrum Teams.

 #### Capturing Non Functional Requirements
-[Scrum](https://www.scrum.org/forum/scrum-forum/6890/scrum-where-non-functional-work-considerable) - where Non-functional work is considerable
+[Scrum](https://www.scrum.org/forum/scrum-forum/6890/scrum-where-non-functional-work-considerable)... where Non-functional work is considerable

+ [How](https://www.linkedin.com/pulse/how-can-agile-teams-capture-non-functional-phil-robinson/) Can Agile Teams Capture Non-Functional Requirements

+ What is [Non-Functional](https://www.guru99.com/non-functional-requirement-type-example.html) Requirement?
+Types and Examples